Probate Q&A Series

 Apply the Law

 In North Carolina, the Clerk of Superior Court oversees probate administration and has authority to require a personal representative to post bond, to modify (including increase) bond requirements when circumstances change, and to address risk to the estate when a surety raises concerns.
-If a bond is not in force or is not sufficient, the clerk can require a new bond or additional security and can take action to protect the estate, including removal in appropriate cases.
+If a bond is not in force or is not sufficient, the clerk can require a new bond or additional security and can take action to protect the estate.
+If the personal representative does not comply within the time ordered, the clerk must proceed with summary revocation of letters under the probate statutes.
 Bond issues often arise when new assets are discovered, when sale proceeds are about to be received, or when a surety seeks to be discharged.

 Key Requirements